Skip to main content

 (Historia Augusta, Life of Commodus, 1)

-Reign: Commodus was named emperor in 176 CE, at the age of 15, on the orders of his father Marcus Aurelius.
+Reign: Commodus was named emperor in 176 CE, at the age of 15, by his father Marcus Aurelius.
 Commodus ruled jointly with his father for a period of four years.
 When Marcus Aurelius died on March 17, 180 CE, Commodus became sole emperor.

 (Herodian 1.5.1) (Historia Augusta, Life of Commodus, 2.4)